ydb-platform/ydb/ydb/docs/en/core/best_practices/_includes/secondary_indexes.md

 ## Updating data using a secondary index {#update}

-The [`UPDATE`](../../yql/reference/syntax/update.md), [`UPSERT`](../../yql/reference/syntax/upsert_into.md), and [`REPLACE`](../../yql/reference/syntax/replace_into.md) YQL statements don't allow indicating the use of a secondary index to perform a search for data, so an attempt to make an `UPDATE ...
+The [`UPDATE`](../../yql/reference/syntax/update.md), [`UPSERT`](../../yql/reference/syntax/upsert_into.md), and [`REPLACE`](../../yql/reference/syntax/replace_into.md) YQL statements don't permit indicating the use of a secondary index to perform a search for data, so an attempt to make an `UPDATE ...
 WHERE indexed_field = $value` will result in a full scan of the table.
 To avoid this, you can first run `SELECT` by index to get the primary key value and then `UPDATE` by the primary key.
 You can also use `UPDATE ON`.

 To update data in the `table1` table, run the query: